Tombarr/barrasso-blog/content/posts/2026-04-27-iclaw-ai-agent-using-apple-intelligence/index.md

 #### Local Tradeoffs

 There's no such thing as a [free lunch](https://en.wikipedia.org/wiki/No_free_lunch_theorem).
 Apple's [3B Foundation Model](https://machinelearning.apple.com/research/apple-foundation-models-2025-updates) is arguably one of the _worst_ contenders for an on-device agent.
-It's terrible at following instructions, has a miniscule 4,096 context window, doesn't offer a [native thinking mode](https://rockyshikoku.medium.com/building-a-thinking-mode-with-apples-foundation-models-5601ff5bd430), has aggressive [safety guardrails](https://developer.apple.com/documentation/FoundationModels/improving-the-safety-of-generative-model-output), and can be [extremely flakey](https://www.reddit.com/r/swift/comments/1nrv3lo/swiftfoundation_models_framework_missing_single_a/).
+It's terrible at following instructions, has a minuscule 4,096-token context window, doesn't offer a [native thinking mode](https://rockyshikoku.medium.com/building-a-thinking-mode-with-apples-foundation-models-5601ff5bd430), has aggressive [safety guardrails](https://developer.apple.com/documentation/FoundationModels/improving-the-safety-of-generative-model-output), and can be [extremely flakey](https://www.reddit.com/r/swift/comments/1nrv3lo/swiftfoundation_models_framework_missing_single_a/).
 Then there are concerns related to how AI affects battery life, uses tons of memory, and serves inference sequentially (so your app might have to wait its turn).
 Despite these shortcomings, Apple Intelligence can still be quite useful for tasks like summarization, redaction, pattern matching, and search augmentation.

 #### What about other models?